Health & Safety

 Daily Health Checks

-Daily health checks are required for students and staff per Ohio’s child care laws.
+Daily health checks are conducted for students and staff in alignment with Ohio’s child care laws.

 Staff temperature will be taken before entry to the program area.
 Upon arrival in the morning, each student’s temperature will be checked using a no-touch digital thermometer to make sure the student’s temperature is below 100 degrees (please note this is lower than the usual 100.4 degrees because of the use of no-touch thermometers, which may display lower readings).
 The students will be observed for signs of contagious conditions, and will be allowed to join the program if no symptoms and no temperature are present.
 If fever or other symptoms are present, the child will stay with the parent.